spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/05-add-vm-update-configuration.md

 ---
-title: "Update the VM Configuration"
+title: "Add VM and Update the Configuration"
-metaTitle: "Update VM Configuration"
+metaTitle: "Add VM and Update the Configuration"
 metaDescription: "Learn how to"
-icon: "users"
+icon: " "
 hideToC: false
 fullWidth: false
 ---